 Talent optimization incorporates the alignment of the job to be done, to who will do the work.
 Talent is arguably the last big differentiator a business has.
 It’s what separates average companies, and resilient, innovative companies.
 Talent optimization requires an intentional people strategy - aligned to a business strategy - to improve business results.

-Like an agile school fish moving in the same direction, a cohesive talent and business strategy is adaptive, cohesive and more resilient.
+A cohesive talent and business strategy is adaptive, cohesive and more resilient.

 Talent Optimization covers 4 interactive disciplines;